prebid/Prebid.js/modules/id5IdSystem.md

 ### Providing TrueLinkId as a Google PPID

-TrueLinkId can be provided as a PPID - to use it the `true-link-id5-sync.com` needs to be provided as a ppid source in prebid userSync configuration:
+TrueLinkId can be provided as a PPID - to use, it the `true-link-id5-sync.com` needs to be provided as a ppid source in prebid userSync configuration:

 ```javascript
 pbjs.setConfig({